A topic from the subject of Decomposition in Chemistry.

 Procedure:

-1. Fill one plastic bag with one piece of organic material and moisten it with water.
+1. Fill one plastic bag with one piece of organic material.
+Lightly mist it with water.
 Seal the bag and label it "Wet."

-2. Fill the other plastic bag with the second piece of organic material and leave it dry.
+2. Fill the other plastic bag with the second piece of organic material.
+Leave it dry.
 Seal the bag and label it "Dry."

 3. Place both bags in a warm, dark location.
-Ensure they are not exposed to direct sunlight or extreme temperatures.
+Avoid direct sunlight or extreme temperatures.

-4. Every day, measure the length and width of the organic material in both bags.
-Record your measurements in a table.
+4. Every day for [Number] days, measure the length and width of the organic material in both bags.
+Record your measurements in your data table.

-5. Observe the bags for any changes in appearance, such as discoloration, mold growth, or odor.
+5. Observe and record any changes in appearance, such as discoloration, mold growth, or odor, in both bags daily.

 Variables:

-• Dependent variable: Rate of decomposition (measured by the decrease in length and width of the organic material)
+• Dependent variable: Rate of decomposition (measured by the decrease in length and width of the organic material and qualitative observations)

-• Controlled variables: Type of organic material, temperature, time
+• Controlled variables: Type of organic material, initial size of organic material, temperature, location

-The organic material in the Wet bag should decompose faster than the organic material in the Dry bag because moisture promotes the growth of microorganisms that break down the material.
-The rate of decomposition may also vary depending on the type of organic material used.
+The organic material in the Wet bag is expected to decompose faster than the organic material in the Dry bag because moisture provides a favorable environment for microbial activity, which drives decomposition.
+The rate of decomposition may also vary depending on the specific type of organic material.

 Discussion: